dobbs/proxy/README.md

 My favorite features:
 * both port 443 and 80 are forwarded to the origin server
-* all domain names will be forwarded
+* all domain and sub-domain names will be forwarded
-* you can include other Caddyfiles to delegate a subdomain to a specific service.
+* you can include other Caddyfiles to delegate a specific subdomain to a specific service
-* auto-generated self-signed certificate for localhost development.
+* auto-generated self-signed certificate for localhost development
-* override the default Caddyfile to use LetsEncrypt on a public server.
+* override the default Caddyfile to use LetsEncrypt on a public server
 * recently added a relatively simple test case

 # Development